gnieboer/tsp-redesign/pages/account-basics/update-your-address.md

 ---
 # Update your address

+Keeping your addresss up to date with us is important.
 How you change your address with us depends on whether or not you still work for the federal government.

 **If you’re currently a federal employee**, report your correct address to your agency.
 We can’t accept address changes directly from you.